10 things to do in London in winter

 Traveling to London in winter has a number of advantages: prices are cheaper, there are fewer tourists and although it is very cold there are very special dates such as Christmas.

-And if you are looking for other alternatives, read the post what to see and do in London where you will find the best proposals for any time of the year.
+Except at Christmas, of course, when the city is full of visitors and prices are more expensive, but in exchange you will enjoy a truly magical city.
+And if you are looking for other alternatives, read the post what to see and do in London, where you will find the best proposals for any time of the year.

 1. Visit the most popular Christmas trees in the city

 Between late November and early December the Christmas spirit takes over the city of London.
 The streets begin to decorate and the lights begin to shine, the markets open their doors and one of the best plans you can enjoy is to visit the impressive tree in Trafalgar Square.
-With a height of more than 20 meters, this tree hides a very curious history, since every year since 1947 Norway sends this fir tree to Great Britain as a thank you for its support in World War II.
+With a height of more than 20 meters, this tree hides a very curious history, since every year since 1947 Norway sends this fir tree to Britain as a thank you for its support in World War II.

-2. Tour the Southbank Winter Festival
+2. Take a tour of the Southbank Winter Festival

-3. Be dazzled by the Christmas Lights
+4. Let yourself be dazzled by the Christmas lights

-At Christmas time, the city of London is filled with light and color with thousands of bulbs that decorate its main streets, sites and stores.
+At Christmas time, the city of London is filled with light and color with thousands of bulbs decorating its main streets, sites and stores.
 The Christmas lights switch on usually takes place in mid-November, so if you visit the city throughout the month of December you can enjoy this spectacle of lights and color.
-Oxford Street, Carnaby Street, Regent Street, Covent Garden and Trafalgar Square are the destinations that should not be missed in your Christmas lights route through the city of London.

 5. Stroll through Winter Wonderland in Hyde Park